Stone roofs and fireproofing

 The main advantage of the groin vault is that it takes all the weight of the roof and concentrates it on just four points at the corners of each bay (each X).
 If you have a buttress at each corner, you don’t need to have a solid wall between those buttresses, because that wall isn’t holding much weight – it can be nearly all glass windows.

-Early medieval groin vaults, like those in the Abbaye aux Dames at Caen above, had six places where the weight came down – the corners of the X and the ends of another arch too.
+Early medieval groin vaults, like those in the Abbaye aux Dames at Caen above, had six places where the weight came down – the corners of the X and the ends of another arch across the center.
 Laon cathedral, and Notre Dame in Paris, also used this six-part vault.

 Learn by doing: see if there is a church with a groin vault in your area